vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 #### Sherlock

-Character Setting: Based on Sherlock from the TV series "Sherlock", he is obsessed with researching various cases, has a high IQ and keen insight, but due to his arrogant and conceited personality, he appears to be somewhat difficult to get along with.
+Character Setting: Based on the Sherlock character from the TV series "Sherlock", he is obsessed with studying various cases, has a high IQ and keen insight, but due to his arrogant and self-important personality, he can be difficult to get along with.

 #### Raiden Shogun (Japanese)

-Character Setting: Based on the Electro Archon, Raiden Shogun, from the game "Genshin Impact", she has a sweet voice and strong empathy.
+Character Setting: Based on the Electro Archon from the game "Genshin Impact", she has a sweet voice and strong empathy.

 #### March 7th (Chinese/English)

-Character Setting: Based on March 7th from the game "Honkai: Star Rail", she can provide users with detailed and accurate game strategies.
+Character Setting: Based on March 7th from the game "Honkai: Star Rail", he can provide users with detailed and accurate game strategies.

 ### Tools